F23-CS-407/project/database/README.md

 ## Configuration
 In the .env file, include
 ```
-MONGO_USER={USERNAME}
+MONGO_STAGE={stage}
-MONGO_PASSWORD={PASSWORD}
+MONGO_URL={database docker service name}
 ```

-The database can start with data stored in the data directory, the mongo username and mongo password must match.
+The database can start with data stored in the data directory.
 Changes made are saved in the data directory.

 ## Running the database
 ```